-Our Education Center is a growing source of information on vitiligo, practitioners and investigators of this disease, and is aimed at providing information to interested doctors, researchers and general public.
+Our Education Center is a growing source of information on vitiligo and the practitioners and investigators of this disease.
+It is geared toward providing information to interested physicians, researchers and the general public.

 I support the petition to designate June 25 as Vitiligo World Day and save millions of people worldwide from social isolation and persecution.

 What tests should be done?

 No tests are usually necessary to make the diagnosis.
 The white patches may be seen more easily under Wood's light examination.

 Is vitiligo contagious?

 Vitiligo isn't contagious, so you can't catch it from other people or pass it on.